Building a Branded Ad Experience at mobile.de: Brand Page & Entry Points

 We tested two variations against the production banner ad: Variation A, placed above search results just like the banner ad on production and Variation B, placed between search results: the third and fourth vehicle offering.
 Both entry points were targeted to users searching for Skoda or similar brands to ensure relevance.

-Variation A won with a 10% increase in click-through rate
+Variation A outperformed the production banner with a 10%

 The results showed users engaged more with ads relevant to their search, compared to the banner ads we had on production.
 Larger ads received more clicks than those placed between results.